Installing DataStax Enterprise using Yum repositories

-Install DataStax Enterprise and OpsCenter using Yum repositories.
+Install DataStax Enterprise and OpsCenter using Yum repositories on RHEL-based systems.

 For a complete list of supported platforms, see DataStax Enterprise Supported Platforms.

 - Root or sudo access to the install machine.

 - Latest version of Oracle Java SE Runtime Environment 7, not OpenJDK.
 See Installing the Oracle JRE.

 - Java Native Access (JNA) is required for production installations.
 See Installing the JNA.

 - If installing on a 64-bit Oracle Linux distribution, first install the 32-bit versions of glibc libraries.

 - If installing OpsCenter on a RHEL 5.x/CentOS 5.x machine, make sure that the EPEL (Extra Packages for Enterprise Linux) are installed.
 See Installing EPEL on CentOS 5.x or RHEL 5.x.

 - Some RedHat-compatible distributions do not contain the Linux Standard Base Core module (redhat-lsb-core) by default.
 If your distribution does not have this package, you must install it.

 The packaged releases create a cassandra user.
 When starting DataStax Enterprise as a service, the Cassandra and Hadoop tracker services run as this user.
 The service initialization script is located in /etc/init.d/dse.
 Run levels are not set by the package.¶